ravi2krishna/830-webapp/README.md

 It is built on the [Carousel template](http://getbootstrap.com/examples/carousel) by [Bootstrap](http://getbootstrap.com).

-To learn how to deploy this starter web app to App Service in a few minutes, go to [Deploy your first web app to Azure in 5 minutes](https://azure.microsoft.com/documentation/articles/app-service-web-get-started).
+To learn how to deploy this starter web app to App Service in a few minutes, go to [Deploy your first web app to AWS in 5 minutes](https://aws.amazon.com/getting-started/hands-on/host-static-website/).

 ## License